There is nothing as painful as losing a loved one.

 - No medical exams

-- Premium and monthly payment remain the same for life
+- Premium and monthly payments remain the same for life

 - Your policy accumulates a cash value